You may bring a lawsuit against a person or business in the Small Claims Division.

 - The right to have a jury trial

 The Court encourages parties to attempt settlement through mediation at your first court date.
-If you are unable to reach a settlement, the case will be set for a trial before a Magistrate.
-Your case may go to trial on the mediation date if a Magistrate's schedule allows.
+If you are unable to reach a settlement, a trial before a Magistrate will be held the same day, if a Magistrate's schedule allows.
 You need to bring evidence to substantiate your claim to both mediation and trial.

 Before the trial starts, either side has the right to remove the case from Small Claims to the General Civil Division of the district court where the case will be heard by a district judge.